 Results: This goal was met.
 All Lexington-based PPA programs are based in the Plant Sciences Building, with the exception of the Plant Disease Diagnostic Laboratory (PDDL), which is based in the greenhouse complex nearby.
 The Department has two Extension faculty members and a second based at UKREC in Princeton, Kentucky, which is appropriate for their commodities responsibilities (grain and oilseed crops).
+The UKREC facility is in the last stages of expansion and remodeling in connection with the new Grain and Forage Center of Excellence,

+Analysis of results and reflection: The expansion and renovation of the UKREC facility is likely to improve the quality and quantity of research, diagnostics and office space available to PPA faculty, staff and students there.
 Ongoing improvement: As the Department grows, discussion continues with the CAFE administration to keep the physical coherence of the unit.